 Trajectory of the throwing knife and right distance to the target

-In his flight towards the target, the knife will turn around his center of gravity, blade and handle will take turns pointing to the target.
+In its flight towards the target, the knife will turn around his center of gravity, blade and handle will take turns pointing to the target.
 The throwing knife will rotate in a way that, if thrown from the handle, the blade will go downwards at first.

 The second distance is about one meter behind the first.
 Now you grip the knife at the blade (if possible), and after one and a half turn the knife will stick.
 It is important that you do not have to do anything to get this turns, they will just come.
 (In fact, later you will be trying to get less rotations to be in better control if you throw from further away.)

 From the third distance, you once again use a handle grip, just now you get two full rotations of the knife till it sticks.
 Because you always throw with the same movements and force, the knife rotates in the same manner, and flies with the same speed every time.
 Therefore you can calculate or feel how much you have to go back so that the knife has completed another half turn.
 The pros with many years of experience can throw from distances where the knives make seven full rotations!
 Once you found your distance, you should measure it off and note it down.
 Note that the distance will slightly differ the next training day.

 (By changing your grip on the knife a little, you can stick it from distances between those of half turns - only try this if you are confortable with your generic standard distance throw!
 If you take more of the knife in your grip, it will spin slower, allowing you to move a little bit back from the target.
 Gripping it more towards the end will increase the spin.
 Placing your thumb on the spine while using the hammer grip results in the knife taking longer to leave your hand, putting you at least 50cm further from the target with the same spin.)